Triethylenetetramine: Controversies

 In the United States, Valeant Pharmaceuticals International raised the price of its Syprine brand of TETA from $625 to $21,267 for 100 pills over five years.
 The New York Times said that this "egregious" price increase caused public outrage.
 Teva Pharmaceuticals developed a generic, which patients and doctors expected to be cheaper, but when it was introduced in February 2018, Teva's price was $18,375 for 100 pills.
 Aaron Kesselheim, who studies drug pricing at Harvard Medical School, said that drug companies price the product at what they think the market will bear.

 Production

 TETA is prepared by heating ethylenediamine or ethanolamine/ammonia mixtures over an oxide catalyst.
 This process gives a variety of amines, especially ethylene amines which are separated by distillation and sublimation.
+An idealized equation follows:

 Coordination chemistry

 TETA is a tetradentate ligand in coordination chemistry, where it is referred to as trien.
 Octahedral complexes of the type M(trien)L2 can adopt several diastereomeric structures.
+1,4,8,11-Tetraazaundecane is a closely related tetraamine ligand.